adamsilver/fdpb/05-an-inbox.md

 ### Confirming Versus Undoing

 As a safety measure, some roads have speed bumps.
 They cause drivers to slow down on roads that are more likely to cause accidents.
-We can create a digital speed bump by asking users to confirm their action:
+We can create a digital speed bump by asking users to confirm their action.

 ![Are you sure](./images/05/are-you-sure.png)

 This is fine for infrequent tasks but it quickly becomes tedious when that action needs to be performed more often.
 Continuing with the driving analogy then: it's a bit like puttings speed bumps on the motorway.
 They'd probably cause more accidents, not less.

-An alternative approach would be letting users perform the action immediately, without any warning.
-Then, along with the success message, give users the choice to undo their action.
-Clicking *undo*, would reverse the action by restoring their emails back to the inbox.
+An alternative approach would be to let users perform the action immediately, without any warning.
+Then, along with the success message, give users the chance to undo the action.
+Clicking *undo*, would reverse the action by restoring the emails back to the inbox.
 If only we could *undo* accidents on the road.

 ![Undo](./images/05/undo.png)